michelexyz/ML4G/README.md

+# introduction
+This repository forks the causal discovery Tigramite framework and reproduces the study performed by [Grunge et al.](https://doi.org/10.1063/5.0020538), which focuses on stationary causal regimes.
+This research is then extended introducing a new algorithm for causal discovery, MCI-RNN, that uses temporal networks to represent the non-linear causal links between time-dependent observational variables.

 # Additions to the Tigramite framework
 The folder [PCMCI_RNN](https://github.com/michelexyz/ML4G/tree/master/PCMCI_RNN) contains the main logic for the new algorithm for causal discovery, MCI-RNN, that uses temporal networks to represent the non-linear causal links between time-dependent observational variables.

-It also contains the code to reproduce the linear correllation studies within regime-dependent data presented by [Grunge et al.](https://doi.org/10.1063/5.0020538).
-The latter research was here extendend, the report and results can be read in this [PDF](https://github.com/michelexyz/ML4G/blob/non-linear-relationships/MCI_NN_report.pdf).
+It also contains the code to reproduce the linear correllation studies within regime-dependent data presented by [Grunge et al.](https://doi.org/10.1063/5.0020538), and the code to reproduce a similar synthetic dataset given the parameters reported in their paper.

+# Report
+The report and results can be read in this [PDF](https://github.com/michelexyz/ML4G/blob/master/MCI_NN_report.pdf).

 ## Study reproduction
 The experiment using synthetic data was reproduced in [this notebook](https://github.com/michelexyz/ML4G/blob/master/synthetic_data_study_reproduction.ipynb).
 The one performed on real data, to infer the known corellation between AIR(All India Rainfall) and the [ENSO](https://www.ncei.noaa.gov/access/monitoring/enso/) index, can be found in this [other notebook](https://github.com/michelexyz/ML4G/blob/master/real_data_studies.ipynb).

 ## Novel experiments
-Finally the experiments using MCI-RNN were performed [here](https://github.com/michelexyz/ML4G/blob/master/experiments_with_PCMCI_RNN.ipynb) for synthetic data and in the same notebook as above for the real data.
+Finally, the experiments using MCI-RNN were performed [here](https://github.com/michelexyz/ML4G/blob/master/experiments_with_PCMCI_RNN.ipynb) for synthetic data and in the same notebook as above for the real data.

 ⚠ Warning!
 Some of the reported experiments results reported may be missing from the notebooks, but can they can easily be reproduced in the latter.